 - Turn off unnecessary lighting and use task or desktop lamps with LEDs instead of overhead lights.

-- Enable "power management" on all computers and turn off when not in use.
+- Enable "power management" on all computers and turn it off when not in use.

-- Charge medical devices in off hours and have back up plan for if the power goes out.
+- Charge medical devices in off hours and have a backup plan if the power goes out.

-- Contact local utilities companies if you are dependent on power for assistive devices.
+- Contact local utility companies if you are dependent on power for assistive devices.

 Major Appliance Use

 - Postpone using major appliances like the oven, dishwasher, clothes washer, and dryer until cooler times of the day to avoid heating up your home.